Pete Docter: Career

 Docter appeared at Comic-Con 2008 and the 2009 WonderCon.

 In May 2009, Docter remarked retrospectively to Christianity Today that he had lived "a blessed life" so far.
 The A.V.
 Club has called him "almost universally successful".
 He has been nominated for eight Oscars (winning three), three Annie Awards (winning two), four BAFTA Film Awards (winning two), a British Academy Children's Award (which he won), and a Hochi Film Award (which he won).
 Accepting his first Academy Award for Best Animated Feature, he said, "Never did I dream that making a flip book out of my third-grade math book would lead to this."
 Docter served as Vice-President of Creativity at Pixar Animation Studios through June 2018, and following Lasseter stepping down from the role, became the studio's chief creative officer.
 TheWrap reported that Docter planned to complete the film he began working on in 2016, which ultimately became Soul.

 Docter received the Winsor McCay Award at the 2023 Annie Awards ceremony along with fellow animators Craig McCracken and Evelyn Lambart, for his "unparalleled achievement and exceptional contributions to animation".

+In a March 2026 interview, Docter defended the removal of the LGBTQ storyline from one of Pixar's films, Elio, including a reported scene where Elio imagined living with his male crush, saying "We're making a movie, not hundreds of millions of dollars in therapy," and asserted that Pixar had found that certain parents did not want entertainment to pressure them into having conversations they were not ready to have with their children, according to the Wall Street Journal.
+He called for extensive changes to the film, which were made by new directors Madeline Sharafian and Domee Shi, following the departure of the film's original director, Adrian Molina, when the animation was mostly complete, leading to backlash among Pixar staff members.
+The San Francisco Chronicle later reported that while Elio was being reworked, Docter had ordered the removal of the transgender storyline from Win or Lose.